bhattumang7/bhattumang7/_posts/2020-10-04-Your-idea-of-frequency-of-daily-stand-up-is-wrong.md

 ---
-title: Your idea of occurance of daily stand up is wrong
+title: Your idea of frequency of daily stand up is wrong
 tags: [Agile Software Development, misconceptions about agile, Agile]
 style: border
 color: light